rfpoliveira/rfpoliveira/README.md

 ## Projects:

   ## [42_Common_Core](https://github.com/rfpoliveira/42_Common_Core/blob/main/README.md)
+   ^^Link to the projects.

     This is my current course with all the finished projects and information about them.
+    About the School

+    An innovative and tuition-free software engineering school.
+    It operates on a unique peer-to-peer, project-based learning model with no teachers or traditional classes.
+    The curriculum is gamified, encouraging  a "learn by doing" approach.
+The campus is open 24/7, providing the flexibility to learn at my own pace.

+    Skills I'm Learning

+    I'm developing strong technical skills in areas like C programming, C++, data structures and algorithms, and system administration.
+    Beyond just coding, the collaborative nature of the school has helped me cultivate essential soft skills such as teamwork, communication, problem-solving, and resilience.
+    I am constantly working on new projects that challenge me to think critically and adapt to real-world scenarios.

   ## [Leetcode Training](https://github.com/rfpoliveira/Leetcode_Training)
     All the exercises done to further train my programming skills with C and C++